informative

 Explore the ethical and legal obligations of attorneys and law firms to protect client data and communications from the latest cybersecurity threats.

-Originally presented at: Apr 2018 Oil, Gas and Mineral Law Institute
+Originally presented: Apr 2018 Oil, Gas and Mineral Law Institute

 William R. Daugherty,